jv2629/data_sci_final_report/police_killings_final_report.md

 ### Exploratory Analysis

 **1) Where are these killings happening?
 Specific cities?
-Specific states?**

-Read in main data set from fivethirtyeight github repository on police killings...
+Specific states?** Read in main data set from fivethirtyeight github repository on police killings (and cleaning the data)...

 ``` r
 library(tidyverse)